 Safety tips for future solo female backpackers to Iran!

 So, what to do.
 First: GO to Iran!
-Here are simple tips and tricks, which can help you to avoid any trouble as a female solo backpacker:
+Here are simple tips and tricks, which can help you to avoid any trouble for solo backpacking in Iran:

 – Always sit in the back in taxi’s

 – Don’t shake hands with men you don’t know, instead put your hand on your chest as a sign of respect.